yuval-herman/Planet-Wars-Runner/README.md

 - **up/down**    - increase/decrease replay speed
 - **space**      - pause/unpause replay

+## Save files

+After running a simulation between two bots, if you passed the `-write_save` flag, a `game.plws` file will be saved to disk.
+This file contains the entire simulation, and can be viewed again by passing the `-load_from` flag with the file path.
+This files are in a binary format and only viewable via the planet_wars software.

+After running a tournament, `match_(number).plws` files will be saved for each match in the tournamnet.

 ## Configuration file

 You can specify a config file by using the `-config` flag and providing a path to a `.ini` file.